luminous-software/time-savers/docs-source/contributing.md

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
-In return, they should reciprocate that respect in addressing your issue or assessing patches and features.

-## Using the issue tracker
+## Using the Issue Tracker

 The issue tracker is the preferred channel for
 [bug reports](#bug-reports),
 [features requests](#feature-requests) and
 [submitting pull requests](#pull-requests),
-but please respect the following restrictions:
+but please respect the following requests:

 * Please **do not** use the issue tracker for personal support requests.
-Stack Overflow is a better place to get help.

-* Please **do not** derail or troll issues.
-Keep the discussion on topic and respect the opinions of others.
+* Please try to keep the discussion on topic, and respect the opinions of others, even if you don't agree with them.

-* Please **do not** open issues or pull requests which *belongs to* third party components.

 ## Bug reports